hodvak/pyrinter/README.md

 **Pyrinter** is a free open source python package for easy way to use physical printers.

-As for the moment the package only works on windows, but in the future we want to make it cross platform
+As for the moment the package only works on windows, but in the future we want to make it cross-platform

 ## How to Install ##
 with pip: